Do Acoustic Pods Need Sprinklers — Or Are They a Material Alteration?

 It’s worth saying — this is an evolving space.

 As pods become more sophisticated (and more widely used), interpretations are still developing across the industry.
-What’s clear, however, is that design intent matters.

 Pods that are conceived as fixed structures will likely be treated that way.

-But pods designed to be truly movable open new possibilities — both in how spaces are used, and how they are regulated.
+But pods designed to be truly movable open up new possibilities — both in how spaces are used, and how they are regulated.

 Final Thought